Loading...

 How to consume Protein Meal Replacement Powder without glucose spikes

-Add foods like chia seeds, flaxseeds, or psyllium husk to your protein meal replacement to slow down digestion and reduce glucose spikes.
+Add a serving of high-fiber foods like chia seeds or flaxseeds to your protein meal replacement powder to slow down glucose absorption.

 Consume with Non-Starchy Vegetables